-As a third party invention, XB∀ND modems were available for several consoles - the Sega Mega Drive (Genesis) in North America and Brazil, and the Super Nintendo, also in North America.
+As a third party invention, XB∀ND modems were available for several consoles - the Sega Mega Drive (Genesis) in North America and Brazil, and the Super NES, also in North America.
 The XB∀ND name was not retained across regions of the world.
-In Brazil the Mega Drive service came in the form of the Mega Net 2 (following the Tectoy Mega Net, a slightly different service).
+In Brazil the Mega Drive service came in the form of the Mega Net 2 (following the Mega Net, a different service).
 In Japan, the technology would later be used to power the Sega Saturn Modem - for more information on that XB∀ND service see the aforementioned article.

 As with most old online systems, the XB∀ND servers no longer exist, meaning the modems are without purpose.

 All XB∀ND modems plug into the cartridge slot of the console, require their own external power supply and a telephone line to connect to.
 Similar to the Game Genie and other adaptors, a game cartridge is to be placed on top of the XB∀ND modem in order for the game to function.

 The modem comes equipped with a "smart chip" capable of detecting supported games, so no special cartridges or modifications are required.
 Games which are not recognised will function as normal, meaning the XB∀ND modem can be permanently plugged in.